 - Your employee management app will include AI-powered “intelligent automation”.

-- While you might use a few 3rd party APIs for non-core features like push notifications, you will develop your own APIs for core features.
-You can utilize your business capabilities better with your own APIs.
-Building your own APIs also helps you to scale your software development process.
+- While you might use a few 3rd party APIs for non-core features like push notifications, you should develop APIs for core features.
+You can utilize your business capabilities better with your APIs.
+Building your APIs also helps you to scale your software development process.